Amazon VPC: Designing Isolated Network Architectures on AWS

 --filters "Name=attachment.vpc-id,Values=vpc-xxxxx"

-# View NAT Gateways
+View NAT Gateways in a VPC

 aws ec2 describe-nat-gateways \